byWulf/apitk-deprecation-bundle/README.md

 ### Deprecations
 You can mark actions as deprecated so developers can notice that they have to update their API call to a newer version or to use a whole other endpoint.
 ```
+use Shopping\ApiDeprecationBundle\Annotation\Deprecated;

 /**
  * Returns the users in the system.
  *
  * @Rest\Get("/v2/users")
  * @Rest\View()
  *
- * @Api\Deprecated(removedAfter="2018-10-09")
+ * @Deprecated(removedAfter="2018-10-09")

  * @param User[] $users
  * @return User[]
  */
  ```
- A notice is displayed inside the swagger documentation and a new response header `x-api-rfc18-deprecated: deprecated` and `x-api-rfc18-deprecated-removed-at: 2018-10-09` (if a date was set) will be sent to the client.
+ A notice is displayed inside the swagger documentation and a new response header `x-api-deprecated: deprecated` and `x-api-deprecated-removed-at: 2018-10-09` (if a date was set) will be sent to the client.

 If you want to hide a certain endpoint from the docs, use the `hideFromDocs=true` parameter in the `Deprecated` annotation.
 The corresponding action then will not be shown.